wp-plugins/booking/trunk/readme.txt

 10. **Calendar Skins**.
 Select calendar skin for better fitting to your site design.

 == Changelog ==
+= 5.0.3 =
+* Added new transaltion  to Swedish by Mattias Aslund [51% complete]
+* Fixed issue.
+Sometimes the "number of unavailbale days from today" was working incorrectly.
+* Set position of the version number to the absolute bottom on the Booking Listing page.

 = 5.0.2 =
 * Features and issue fixings in All versions:
  * Fix CSS reseting padding and maring in calendar.css file for the calendar table to prevent conflicts with some WP themes.